aguirrejuan/aguirrejuan/README.md

 ### Hi there 👋

-I am an electronics engineer working on machine learning with a focus on deep learning for artificial vision systems.
+I am an electronic engineer working on machine learning with a focus on deep learning for artificial vision systems.

 🔭 I’m currently working on hippocampal segmentation